‘Is it because I’m a Black woman?’: An Ogden woman questions alleged TSA strip down at Phoenix airport

 When it comes to how she says she was treated, DeMille has some specific questions she wants answered.

-“I can’t figure out is is because I’m Black?
+“I can’t figure out is it because I’m Black?
 Is it because I’m a woman?
 Is it because I’m a Black woman?”

 DeMille says she is exploring taking legal action.